-I’m Jazz and for the past two years I’ve been a regular volunteer in Dove’s Wings in China.
+My name is Jazz and for two years I was a regular volunteer in Doves Wings

 I want to share a story with you about falling in love.
 The biggest challenge for any volunteer or nanny at a foster home or orphanage is “staying soft”.
 You have to find a way to love in a temporary setting.
 It’s so easy to love the babies but the inevitable will come.
 They will leave or I, the volunteer will leave.
 Either way there will be goodbyes.
 That’s one of the few guaranteed outcomes for a caregiver in this setting.
 The easiest way to protect yourself is to not love, to not grow too attached, to guard your heart.
 But the babies will feel that, and it will harm them.
 That of course is the exact opposite of what we want.
 So we “stay soft” and love knowing it will hurt.
 And we fall deeply, deeply in love.

 My love developed for a little black-eyed angel whom I nicknamed Jewell for her intense beautiful eyes.
 When she first came to us, she was tiny and emaciated.
 She was six months old but barely looked three months.
 There were no tears, just her stares with too-big eyes in her tiny drawn face.
 She came in with another far more vocal little one and so little Jewell was left to her own devices.
 My heart was drawn to her but I was concerned that she may be sick and so couldn’t be around the other children.